dynatrace-wwse/enablement-live-debugger-bug-hunting/docs/index.md

-# Live Debugger Tutorial - Bug Hunting the TODO App
+--8<-- "snippets/index.js"
 --8<-- "snippets/disclaimer.md"

---8<-- "snippets/bizevent-homepage.js"
+## Live Debugger Tutorial - Bug Hunting the TODO Apps

 ## What's this tutorial all about
 In this tutorial we will embark a Bug Hunting journey learning the different features of the Live Debbuging Capabilities of the Dynatrace Plattform.